KatherLab/SWARM/README.md

     An example of the expected output::
     ![alt text](https://github.com/KatherLab/SWARM/blob/main/run_apls.png?raw=true)
     4. Upload the license key:
-        1. open the following website in your browser: `https://<ip>:5814/autopass/login_input` however substitute the ip with System A's ip-adress(eg. `https://137.226.23.146:5814/autopass/login_input`)
+        1. open the following website in your browser: `https://<ip>:5814/autopass/login_input` however substitute the ip with System As ip-adress(eg. `https://137.226.23.146:5814/autopass/login_input`)
         2. Use the default settings user_name: *admin*, and password: *password* and change the password as prompted
         3. Perform the steps in the following image:
         ![alt text](https://github.com/KatherLab/SWARM/blob/main/login.png?raw=true)
         4. A message should appear in the browser that the license key has been uploaded successfully.
         5. Do not close the terminal and the browser window.
 2. (Only on System A) In a new terminal, Start the spire-server .sh file in “SWARM\System   A\”spire-server.sh
-    1. Go to 'System A/'
+    1. Go to System A/
     2. `sh spire-server.sh`
     3. Wait until the last lines of the output appears as follows:
     ![alt text](https://github.com/KatherLab/SWARM/blob/main/spire-server.png?raw=true)
 3. (Only on System A ) In a new terminal Run the SN Node:
-    1. Go to 'System A/'
+    1. Go to System A/
     2. `sh sn-node-sentinal.sh`
     3. Wait until the port appear similar to the following:
     ![alt text](https://github.com/KatherLab/SWARM/blob/main/sn-node.png?raw=true)
 4. Run the sn-node.sh file in the other two systems:
-    1. Go to 'System #/'     #do so for B on *System B* and C on *System C*
+    1. Go to System #/     #do so for B on *System B* and C on *System C*
     2. `sh sn-node.sh`
     3. Wait until the output looks similar to the screenshot above.
 5. Run sl-node in all three systems
-    1. Go to 'System #/' #do so for all three systems
+    1. Go to System #/ #do so for all three systems
     2. `sh sl-node.sh`
     3. This will initialize the training of the model.
 The expect output is as follows:
     ![alt text](https://github.com/KatherLab/SWARM/blob/main/sl-node.png?raw=true)